mapkts/fcc/README.md

 - Allows you to fill some paddings before, between and/or after each source.
 - Allows you to force the presence of ending newlines after each source.

 See `fcc --help` for more help information on how to use this command line utility.
-If you want a rust library that provides similar functionalities, see [admerge](https://crates.io/crates/admerge).
+And if you want a rust library that provides similar functionalities, see [admerge](https://crates.io/crates/admerge).

 ## Examples